 - Assess circulation, airway and breathing: Monitor the pulse and blood pressure.
 Assess the patient’s breathing and airway patency and adjust the head and jaw position accordingly.

 - Monitor vital signs

-- Administer aromatic ammonia ampoules.
+- Administer aromatic ammonia ampoules (Figure 9).
 Crush the ampule between the fingers and position it under the patient’s nose.
 The irritating fumes stimulate movement of the extremities and aids in blood return from the peripheral areas to the heart and brain.